 Grant AmeriCorps VISTA members to work on self-determined projects at selected organizations for up to three years.

 Administer grant to VISTA regional office, removing reporting burden from host sites.

 Work towards increasing the number and leadership capacity of New Mexico's nonprofit and anit-poverty workforce

 Eligible organizations include small, public, and faith-based culturally specific nonprofit organizations located in the NCNMEDD region (Santa Fe, Rio Arriba, Taos, Colfax, Mora, San Miguel, Los Alamos, and Sandoval counties).

 The VISTA project is three years in length.
 Organizations must have the time, staff, and supervisory capacity supervise VISTA members, and provide necessary administrative support to complete the goals and objectives of the project over the duration of these three years.
 On average, supervisors could expect to spend 2-5 hours per week in VISTA project support.
 The host site will develop a project plan that identifies key activities and outcomes across a timeframe for the VISTA to complete in their efforts to build organizational capacity through in-direct service, with periodic reports on progress submitted to NCNMEDD.
 More details can be found on our resources page or by reaching out to our program coordinator, Christopher Madrid.

 Applying for an AmeriCorps VISTA Member

-If you've completed the application and are on to the next step please look at the VISTA Activity Description (VAD), Tipsheet, and example VAD below to get started organizing your VISTA project.
+To get an idea what is required in hosting a VISTA position, please look at the VISTA Activity Description (VAD), Tipsheet, and example VAD below to get started organizing your VISTA project.
 A VAD will be required to participate as a VISTA site.

 Sites will be selected based off of the following criterion: